lab11/eagle/doc/BOM.md

 it a part number in the thousands (i.e. D1000 and R1000) and the renumber script will ignore those parts.

+**Attention:** You'll want to do this step *before* sending the board off to the manufacturer, as it will also change the reference designators on the boards directly and with it the silk screen.
+Therefore, we suggest you to do this before you start finalizing the silk screen, as you might otherwise have to take a look at it and re-align names again as the names might change their lengths.

 ## Add Part Attributes